How to Buy Bitcoin with Cash – The Complete Guide

 Mycelium has an algorithm that monitors the blockchain, and gives you an estimate of your transaction’s likelihood of properly confirming it.
 Nevertheless, for larger amounts, we’d advise waiting for actual confirmations.

 If you’re on a tight or irregular schedule, arranging a meeting with a suitable cash seller of bitcoins can sometimes prove to be troublesome.
 Bitcoin ATMs are a convenient way to trade 24/7.
-But when using a regular ATM, be on the lookout for suspicious characters who are lying in wait.
+BTMs accept cash and in return send you Bitcoins to your Bitcoin address.

-Although BTMs have proliferated since their introduction some years ago, there are still many regions without one.
+Although BTMs have become more and more popular since their introduction some years ago, there are still many regions without one.
 The best way to locate a nearby BTM is to use the CoinATMRadar.

 When you click on a BTM on this site, you will see a display with its precise location, fees, limits, and ID requirements (if any).
 The site will also provide contact details for the operator.
 You should notate these details, in case there are any issues.